alikafridi/Book-Notes/7_Day_Startup.md

 The author failed with his first few startups.
 Spent too much time trying to build businesses that never launched or grew too slowly.

-With his first successful startup, WP Curve, he avoided missteps from his previous startups and launched in 7 days.
+With his first successful startup, _WP Curve_, he avoided missteps from his previous startups and launched in 7 days.
 The missteps he avoided included:

 - Sexy ideas
 - His own failures (forget about them, you can't worry about it now)